Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 Verification of the usability criteria will consist of ensuring the product meets the minimum viable product specification as well as ensuring reliable effectiveness and efficiency.

 - MVP Spec : Adherence to the MVP specification will be assured by the verification of other sections of the program including functions, performance and system attributes.
-Provided these verifications pass we can be confident that the minimum viable product will meet usability critera for the client.
+Provided these verifications pass we can be confident that the minimum viable product will meet usability criteria for the client.

-- Effectiveness : Verification of effectiveness will entail testing the program with a variety of different parameters, inputs and desired outputs to ensure the system produces reliable and consistant results.
+- Effectiveness : Verification of effectiveness will entail testing the program with a variety of different parameters, inputs and desired outputs to ensure the system produces reliable and consistent results.
 CI testing allows the use of wide test spaces to ensure the system operates correctly within the supported parameters and that it will provided effective estimates to the user.

 - Efficiency : Verification of efficiency will consist of performance intensive stress tests of the system, ensuring the time and resources taken to compute the simulations is within useable range for the client.
 Simulations should not take more than 0.5 seconds each, allowing the user to perform a large number of simulations at once.
 CI tests will allow simulation executions to be timed and the performance change between development builds to be monitored.

 ### 4.4 Performance

 Testing performance can be achieved easily using CI, allowing large test sets to be run automatically.
-Running large numbers of simulations will allow us to guarentee our target specification of 1000 simulations and 0.5 seconds per simulation being supported.
+Running large numbers of simulations will allow us to guarantee our target specification of 1000 simulations and 0.5 seconds per simulation being supported.
 Performance tests will also involve ensuring that the statistical variation being used results in meaningful variation in the simulation results that given useful predictions on rocket performance.

 ### 4.5 Logical Database